Constant-Int/Constant-Int.github.io/research.md

 Authors are usually listed in alphabetical order for theoretical computer science papers (marked by †).
 Authors listed by contribution are marked by *.

 ## Preprints & Submissions

-[7] **Reconstructing Hamiltonians using only the Z-basis**\
+[7] **Instance-optimal high-precision shadow tomography with few-copy measurements: A metrological approach**\
-  Sitan Chen, Jordan Cotler, Weiyuan Gong†, Hsin-Yuan Huang, Muzhou Ma\
+  Senrui Chen, Weiyuan Gong†, and Sisi Zhou\
-  Submitted
+  arXiv:2602.04952

 [6] **Time-Dependent Hamiltonian Simulation in the Low-Energy Subspace**[[pdf](https://arxiv.org/abs/2601.01550)]\
   Shuo Zhou, Zhaokai Pan, Weiyuan Gong, and Tongyang Li\